-One big area that Adobe updated back in CS4 is how you go directly from Bridge to output, and by that I mean going straight from Bridge to either a printed contact sheet (or a regular print), or to a full-blown online photo gallery for the web.
-You do this in a much different way than in previous versions of Bridge, and now all your printed output is actually saved to a PDF, which to some will be a bonus, and to others...well...let's just say it's not a bonus.
-(Note: Adobe removed the Output workspace in Bridge CC, but it can be easily installed.
-Go to http://kel ..by/1yYbo2n to find the download and instructions.)
-Here's how to do both:
+One big area that Adobe updated awhile back is how you go directly from Bridge to output, and by that I mean going straight from Bridge to either a printed contact sheet or a regular print.
+You do this in a much different way than in earlier versions of Bridge, and now all your printed output is actually saved to a PDF, which to some will be a bonus, and to others...well...let's just say it's not a bonus.
+Here's how it works: